All Episodes

 Bill Clinton got, as you know, half a million dollars for a single speech from a bank connected to the Russians.

-I mean, we know all this stuff.
+I mean, you know all this stuff.

 He was pushing the Uranium One deal.